Conquer the swinging bridge and ladder on this 2-mile Ohio trail

 Soon enough you’ll find one of the highlights of the Gorge Overlook Trail – the newly installed cable bridge.

 The swinging bridge was so fun for our daughter!
 She really gave her mama a scare by jumping on it over and over again. #neededamotionsicknesspill

 If you cross the bridge, the trail leads back to the campground at Mohican State Park, so have a look at the bridge and enjoy a crossing, but then come back to the original trail and continue.

 Quickly after the swinging bridge, the trail begins the ascent up the gorge.
 I’ve heard that some of the stairs here are the original CCC stairs from the 1930s.
 Then it’s time for another highlight of the trail – the ladder.
 Yes, at this point, the trail became too steep for stairs, it could only be conquered with a ladder.

-After conquering the ladder, there’s still quite a bit of hill to go!
+After ascending the ladder, there’s still quite a bit of hill to go.
 Thank goodness this is a shaded hike because we were already sweaty!

-I hope you get the chance to try to Gorge Overlook Trail!
+I hope you get the chance to try the Gorge Overlook Trail!
 I hope to visit again soon with my husband and other children!